Sunday Morning We invite you to join us for the following worship services:

 C: hear our prayer.

-A: Into your hands, most merciful God, we commend all for whom we pray,
+A: Into your hands, O God, we commend all for whom we pray, trusting in the

 C: Amen.